bevyengine/bevy-website/release-content/0.14/migration-guides/12575_Color_maths_4.md

-Multiplying and dividing a `LinearRgba` by an `f32` used to skip the alpha channel, but now it is modified.
+It was previously possible to multiply and divide a `Color` by an `f32`, which is now removed.
+You must now operate on a specific color space, such as `LinearRgba`.
+Furthermore, these operations used to skip the alpha channel, but that is no longer the case.

 ```rust
 // Before